michaelsmueller/gloom/README.md

 # Gloom Clore

-Transactions out of the light of day.
+Transactions outside the light of day.